droid-php/droid-doc/doc/modules.md

 Done
 ```

-The Module is installed into its own folder, within the Project's
+The Module is installed in its own folder, within the Project's
 `droid-vendor` folder.
 When Droid encounters a reference to the Module, it
-will look for it in a folder of the same name in two locations:-
+will look for it in a folder of the same name in two locations:

 - `droid-vendor`: where Droid installs Modules obtained from git repositories.
 - `modules`: where locally developed Modules should be placed.
 See the section
   entitled "Create a Module", for more information.

-We can make use of the Module now that it is installed.
+Now that the Module is installed, we can include it in one or more Targets.

-### Integration with a Target
+### Including a Module in a Target

 The Tasks of a Module are executed as part of a Target in which the Module is
 included.
-To include a Module in a Target, we add an entry to the `modules`
+To include a Module in a Target, we add an entry to the section `modules` of the
-[Target Configuration][conf-target].
+[Target Configuration file][conf-target].
 We provide the same name we earlier gave
-to the Module when it was registered with the Project:-
+to the Module when it was registered with the Project:

 ```yaml
 targets: